-Taxis and other vehicles may use the offloading layby on either Bloor Street West or Queen’s Park to drop off and pick-up visitors with disabilities.
-A single, gently-sloped surface in textured granite and concrete leads from the Bloor Street layby to all three new entrances.
+Vehicles may use the offloading layby on either Bloor Street West or Queen’s Park to drop-off and pick-up visitors.
 Parking is not permitted in these lanes.

 The ROM’s entrance is stair-free and the main foyer is gradually sloped for smooth entry.
 All Museums’ levels are accessible by elevators and chair lifts.
 The Museum’s Visitor Guide & Floor Plan (PDF) is available at the admission desk.

 Accessible washrooms are available on every floor.
 A washroom for assisted toileting purposes is located in the First Aid Room on the Level 1.
 Please ask Security for access.

 A limited number of manual wheelchairs are available at coat check, free of charge, with identification.
 No reservation required.
 The ROM cannot provide wheelchair escort services to push wheelchairs while in the Museum.
 Please review the ROM Admission Policy for Persons with Disabilities for details.